ChapelR/harlowe-audio/docs/README.md

 This is the `(track:)` macro, and you give it the name of a track you've defined and a command to perform.
 Some commands accept additional arguments, which you can just pass to the macro after the command name.
 For example, to set a track to loop, you'd write `(track: 'que-pena', 'loop', true)`.
 This is because the *loop command* accepts an argument, which should be boolean `true` or `false`; `true` to set the track to loop, `false` to stop it from looping.

-The lion's share of commands in HAL don't require any arguments, and very few commands require more than one, but when they do, they have to be given to the macro in the correct order, so you will need to check the docs for those.
+The lion's share of commands don't require any arguments, and very few commands require more than one, but when they do, they have to be given to the macro in the correct order, so you will need to check the docs for those.

 If you just want a looping background track and that's it, define the track in the `hal.tracks` special passage, then place the following code in a [`startup`-tagged passage](https://twine2.neocities.org/#passagetag_startup) or in your first passage: